 When selecting a purifier is that some smoke particles can be smaller than the particles that are able to be captured by HEPA filters.
 The smallest size particle that can be captured by a HEPA filter is 0.3 micron.
 According to an EPA report, the highest percentage of just smoke particles removed by an average portable air purifier is only 79% in 20 minutes for a room size of 20 x 30 (600 square feet).
 This rate was achieved by brand new filters during the first 72 hours of use.
 Subsequent performance, EPA warns, may vary depending on conditions of use.
 It was also based on reducing smoke particle levels from sources which emit the particles intermittently rather than continually.
 Please remember the 79% removal rate means just smoke particles.

 According to the EPA: “A number of air cleaners tested were found to reduce the levels of smoke particles in the air.
 However, the odor of smoke remained because many of the devices do not contain effective systems to remove the gaseous products of smoke.
 Also, gaseous products may be absorbed and later re-emitted by articles in the home.
 To overcome this, some devices scent the air to mask odors.
 This may lead the occupants of the home to believe that the odor-causing pollutants have been removed.”

 Thankfully, modern innovation has led to improved purifier models that are able to get rid of more smoke particles.
 You will want to search carefully for these purifiers – you may also need to be prepared to spend more money to ensure you get the right, most effective purifier.

-We pay all cash so you can get your money fast.
-Then you can get on with your life in a smoke damage-free home.
 To see if your home qualifies for a free quote, fill out the short form below.